GulfCarib is dedicated to fulfilling food and energy security around the globe.

 GulfCarib's mission is to deliver environmentally sound and sustainable solutions for waste-to-clean-energy and innovative agriculture worldwide.
 We have developed partnerships with world leaders in these fields, all of whom have established international track records in the design and implementation of projects have a significant role in the creation of the renewable energy industry.

-GulfCarib has targeted a list of critical global challenges, including:
+GulfCarib has targeted a list of critical global energy challenges, including:

 - Municipal Solid Waste (MSW)